vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 28 / The Gospel of Kaun. ḍinya 547

-For I think that God hath set forth us the apostles last, as it were appointed to death: for we are made a spectacle unto the world, and to angels, and to men.
-We are fools for Christ’s sake, but ye are wise in Christ; we are weak, but ye are strong; ye are honourable, but we are despised.
+For I think that God hath set forth us the apostles last, as it were appointed to death: for we are made a spectacle unto the world, and to angels, and to meṇWe are fools for Christ’s sake, but ye are wise in Christ; we are weak, but ye are strong; ye are honourable, but we are despised.
 (1 Corintheans 4:9–10)

 To what extremes this could evolve, we read, for instance, in the Life of Symeon the Holy Fool by Leontios, bishop of Neapolis, Cyprus (first half of 7th century ad):

 His entry into the city of Emesa was as follows.
 Outside the city the illustrious one found a dead dog on a dunghill.
 He unleashed his cord, tied it to a leg of the dog, and tugged the animal behind him, while he was running through the city gate near the school.
 12 . . .
 By everything he did he suggested to be mad or unbecoming. . . .
 He made it his habit, sometimes to limp, sometimes to spring around, or to shuffle on his bottom, or to trip someone up.
 Sometimes he watched the sky at new moon, upon which he dropped to the ground and began kicking around; sometimes he acted as if he were raving mad. . . .
-He had become completely incorporeal and innocent with respect to what is appropriate among men.
-When he wanted to answer a call of nature, it often happened that he was ashamed of nobody and defecated at the market square in full view. . . .
+He had become completely incorporeal and innocent with respect to what is appropriate among meṇWhen he wanted to answer a call of nature, it often happened that he was ashamed of nobody and defecated at the market square in full view. . . .
 The blessed one had reached such a degree of purity and sacrosanctity that he often danced and sprung around, having a harlot on each hanḍEtcetera.
 13